-SPAN 300 Making Connections: Conversation, Composition, and Culture SPAN 301 Introduction to Spanish and Spanish American Literature 1 or SPAN 302 Introduction to Spanish and Spanish American Literature 2 SPAN 365 Latin American Civilization: South America and the Caribbean or SPAN 370 Latin American Civilization: Mexico and Central America SPAN 375 Spanish Civilization In addition, all students seeking certification to teach a foreign language must complete an approved language immersion experience (377) of at least six weeks in a country where the target language is primarily spoken.
+- At least two of the four courses for the Spanish Teaching Minor must be taken at St. Norbert College. - Students must complete either SPAN 301 or SPAN 302 before taking SPAN 389 - Students may not take both SPAN 365 and SPAN 370 - See Education [EDUC] section for certification requirements In addition, all students seeking certification to teach a foreign language must complete an approved language immersion experience of at least six weeks in a country where the target language is primarily spoken.
 Examples of acceptable immersion experiences include semester or summer programs sponsored by AIFS, CIEE or approved by Laval University in Quebec.
 Language Certificates A certificate recognizes successful demonstration of intermediate-level proficiency in the language for students that choose not to pursue a language major or minor.
 Language certificates in French, German, Japanese or Spanish are awarded only upon the completion of a St. Norbert College undergraduate degree.
 The certificate recognizes competency equivalent to the successful completion of the 101-204 sequence with an overall GPA of 3.00 or above in the language courses counting toward the certificate.
-The course that demonstrates successful completion of the certificate must be taken at the college through the Modern Languages and Literatures curriculum and the student must earn a "B" or higher in this course.
+The course that demonstrates successful completion of the certificate must be taken at the College through the Modern Languages and Literatures curriculum and the student must earn a "B" or higher in this course.
 A student who places beyond the 204 level (e.g. 300, 301, 302, 304 or 305) still must complete one class on campus and receive a grade of "B" or higher in that class.
 A student interested in a certificate could take four classes (101, 102, 203 or 204) at St. Norbert College.
-However, students interested in a certificate could place into 203 or 204 and would only have to take one or, at most, two classes.
+However, students interested in a certificate could place into 203 or 204 and would only have to take one or two classes.
 A language certificate in Latin is also available.
 See the Classical Studies [CLAS] section of the catalog for more information.
-IBLAS Major Modern Languages and Literatures collaborates with Business Administration in a major program in International Business and Language Area Studies (IBLAS).
-IS Major Modern Languages and Literatures collaborates with International Studies (IS) in a major program.
-Course Placement Incoming students who have studied a second language are required to take the college's language placement exam during Summer Advisement in order to assess their level of competency in that language.
-All St. Norbert College students are expected to achieve a second language competency at the intermediate level by the end of their junior year.
-This competency may be demonstrated through: - 1. placing into the 203 level of a language on the St. Norbert College language placement exam - 2. successfully completing a 102 (or above) language course at the college - 3. successfully completing an approved language program off-campus Students may retake the placement exam.
+IBLAS Major Modern Languages and Literatures contributes courses to the International Business and Language Area Studies (IBLAS) major.
+IS Major Modern Languages and Literatures contributes courses to the International Studies (IS) major.
+Course Placement Incoming students who have studied a second language are required to take the College's language placement exam during Summer Advisement in order to assess their level of competency in that language.
+All St. Norbert College students are expected to achieve a second language competency at the 102 or 103 level by the end of their junior year.
+This competency may be demonstrated through: - 1. placing into the 203 level of a language or above on the St. Norbert College language placement exam - 2. successfully completing a 102 language course or above at the College - 3. successfully completing an approved language program off-campus Students may retake the placement exam.